Scelester/Accounter-failed/README.md

 using in windows.

 It can :-
-  create new account
+  - create new account
-  search for names
+  - search for names
-  see(goto) details of one person in 1 page(subsection).
+  - see(goto) details of one person in 1 page(subsection).
-  import data from excel
+  - import data from excel
-  check for errors
+  - check for errors
-  see total number of account by name (filters the same accout and show exact number of accounts)
+  - see total number of account by name (filters the same accout and show exact number of accounts)

-"""
-Short_cut keys for search bar:
+__Short_cut keys for search bar:__

-		..e    :  check for math errors in accounts
+		`..e`    :  check for math errors in accounts
-		..an   :	 show total number of with account name.
+		`..an`   :	 show total number of with account name.
-		..n    :  show total number of acounts without account name.
+		`..n`    :  show total number of acounts without account name.
-		..madd :  open export from excel dialog box.
+		`..madd` :  open export from excel dialog box.

-Other shortCuts:
+Other shortCuts:__
-		ctrl+ s        : to enter or exit search bar ctrl+a    : to add new accounts
+		`ctrl+ s`    : to enter or exit search bar
+		`ctrl+a`    : to add new accounts
-		ctrl + x  : destroy new account creation frame
+		`ctrl + x`  : destroy new account creation frame

-"""